Cybersecurity laws and legislation (2023)

 Though ASEAN countries have yet to pass an overarching regulatory framework, the Association of South East Asian Nations announced a Cybersecurity Cooperation Strategy that adopts many vital tenets of the GDPR and DPA.
 This includes protecting personal data, ensuring secure data storage and disposal protocols, and informing customers of their rights related to cybersecurity.

-Cybersecurity legislation to watch in 2023
+Cybersecurity laws to watch

 FAQs

 Yes, there are numerous laws and regulations around the world governing cybersecurity.
-Organizations must comply with local and international laws to protect customer data and guard against cyber-attacks.
+Organizations must comply with local and international laws to protect customer data and guard against cyberattacks.

 Cybersecurity regulation in the United States is divided between federal and state laws.
 The Federal Trade Commission (FTC) is responsible for enforcing cybersecurity regulations and legislation at the federal level.
 In addition, the Department of Homeland Security (DHS) and the National Institute of Standards and Technology (NIST) also have roles in regulating cybersecurity.